SkywardSyntax/STLViewer/README.md

 5. Upload an STL file using the file input.

-6. The STL file will be rendered using WebGL and custom functions.
+6. The STL file will be rendered using Three.js.

 ### Error Handling